Linux ftp command

 |-g||Disables file name globbing.|

 The client host and an optional port number with which ftp is to communicate may be specified on the command line.
-If this is done, ftp will immediately attempt to establish a connection to an FTP server on that host; otherwise, ftp will enter its command interpreter and await instructions from the user.
-When ftp is awaiting commands from the user the prompt ‘ftp>’ is provided to the user.
+If this is done, ftp immediately attempts to establish a connection to an FTP server on that host; otherwise, ftp enters its command interpreter and await instructions from the user.
+When ftp is awaiting commands from the user, the prompt ‘ftp>’ is provided to the user.
 The following commands are recognized by ftp: